 * Community involvement and public relations

 Once you have cultivated a better understanding of the school or district to which you are applying, you can format an application letter that appeals to their unique goals and needs.
-For instance, if you are looking for a school that has a high rate of ESL students, you will want to mention any additional languages you speak, multicultural and international travel experience, language instruction skills, ability to differentiate instruction, and so forth.
+For instance, if you are looking for a school with a high rate of ESL students, you will want to mention any additional languages you speak, multicultural and international travel experience, language instruction skills, ability to differentiate instruction, and so forth.

 On the other hand, perhaps you are applying for teaching jobs at a Title I school.
 Your application letter should demonstrate your ability to reach out to all types of students, work with the community, and raise funds to improve the school.

 Your academic application letter should demonstrate your ability to reach out to all types of students, work with the community, and raise funds to improve the school.

 Incorporating the school’s mission statement, or giving the nod to it, is a sure way to land your resume in the “to read” pile.
-By including or discussing the mission statement, you show the reader you understand what the school is all about, and you are eager to promote it.
-Educational administrators want to know they are hiring teachers who are like-minded, be a good fit, and work hard to achieve the same results.
+By including or discussing the mission statement, you show the reader you understand what the school is all about and are eager to promote it.
+Educational administrators want to know they are hiring like-minded teachers, being a good fit, and working hard to achieve the same results.

 An application letter format for teachers needs to include relevant teaching keywords.

 Another aspect to consider when integrating your application letter format for teachers is industry or job title keywords.
 Buzzwords are terms that are popular, currently relevant, and looked for by hiring administrators.
-These keywords should be incorporated correctly into both your educator application letter and resume.
+These keywords should be incorporated correctly into your educator application letter and resume.
 Some examples of academic trending words are growth mindset, digital leadership, reflective teaching, digital learning, blended learning, differentiated instruction, interactive classroom, and student-guided learning.